CtrlAutoPauloRoberto/Purrpetual-Motion/README.md

 (The bluetooth icon changes his color when the bluetooth is connected with the device)

-Unlike standard jigglers, this project uses a **human-like (mybe a Cat-like?) movement algorithm** and spoofs the Bluetooth ID of a legitimate Logitech mouse.
+Unlike standard jigglers, this project uses a **human-like (maybe a Cat-like?) movement algorithm** and spoofs the Bluetooth ID of a legitimate Logitech mouse.

 ## ✨ Key Features